Anthony Davis Is Still Growing And He’s Not Happy About It

 On a recent appearance on the Pelican’s podcast, The Black and Blue Report, Anthony Davis said he’s a little taller than he was since last season and isn’t really happy about it.

 “They measured us like a week and a half ago and they said I was 6-11, which I don’t want to be.
 I think 6’10’s like the perfect height for me.
 It just doesn’t sound right; 6’10 sounds perfect to me.
 6’11, 7 feet…I don’t like it.

 “I will always tell everybody 6″10.
 I don’t care if I’m 7’3.
 I’m 6’10.”

-Besides raising the brow an inch higher in the sky, the 23-year old said he’s now about 5-7 pounds heavier than he was last season.
+Besides raising the brow an inch higher in the sky, the 23-year-old said he’s now about 5 to 7 pounds heavier than he was last season.

 “I really love playing at 245, but we’ll see.
 I haven’t played at 250 yet.
 I mean, [I’ve played] pickup, but that’s not really a real game.
 I’ll see.
 I’ll test it out in preseason and see.
 After a while, just play.

 “I don’t want to get under 245 though.
 If I do drop weight, I don’t want to get under 245.”